Starts from general principles โ specific conclusions

 Key Takeaways โ Part 1

-- Identifying reasoning type helps you evaluate argument strength
+Identifying reasoning type tells you exactly how an argument can fail

 Part 2: Strengthening & Weakening Arguments